 In 1477, Archduke Maximillian of Austria commissioned the very first diamond engagement ring on record for his betrothed, Mary of Burgundy.
 This sparked a trend for diamond rings among European aristocracy and nobility.

-The sentimental Victorians popularized ornate engagement ring designs that mixed diamonds with other gemstones, precious metals and enamels.
+The sentimental Victorians popularized ornate engagement ring designs that mixed diamonds with other gemstones, precious metals, and enamels.
 Often these rings were crafted in the shapes of flowers and were dubbed “posey rings.”
 Diamond rings crafted during the Edwardian era continued the tradition of pairing diamonds with other jewels, commonly mounted in filigree settings.

 In 1947, De Beers launched its now classic slogan, “A Diamond is Forever.”
 The durability of a diamond conveyed the meaning in the American psyche that marriage is forever.
-A diamond’s purity and sparkle have now become symbols of the depth of a two peoples commitment to each other in practically all corners of the world.
+A diamond’s purity and sparkle have now become symbols of the depth of two people’s commitment to each other in practically all corners of the world.
 The opening of the DeBeers mines in Africa made diamonds more accessible.
-In the 1930s, when demand for diamond rings declined in the U.S. during hard economic times, the De Beers Company began an marketing campaign using photographs of glamorous movie stars swathed in diamonds.
+In the 1930s, when demand for diamond rings declined in the U.S. during hard economic times, the De Beers Company began a marketing campaign using photographs of glamorous movie stars swathed in diamonds.
 Within three years, the sales of diamonds had increased by 50 percent.